rethinkdb/rethinkdb-rs/api/ruby/index.md

 {% endapibody %}

 Test if an object has all of the specified fields.
-An object has a field if it has the specified key and that key maps to a non-null value.
+An object has a field if it has the specified key and that key maps to a non-nil value.
 For instance, the object `{:a => 1, :b => 2, :c => nil}` has the fields `a` and `b`.

 __Example:__ Which heroes are married?